Addressing the Substance Abuse Crisis in Border Areas of Pulwama, Kashmir

 National Initiatives:

-Our Intervention: The Hanumangarh Pilot Project
+Our Intervention: The Pulwama Pilot Project

 MILAAP PEACE FOUNDATION designed a targeted, three-pillar intervention model to address this gap directly.